ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

     - Victim only: The Victim controls one or more Location-tracking Tags, but the Attacker does not.
     - Attacker and Victim: Both the Attacker and Victim control one or more Location-tracking Tags.

 Any of the threat analyses above could be affected by placement of the Tag(s).
 For instance, a Tag could be placed on a Victim's person, or in proximity to a Victim but not on their person (e.g. a child's backpack).
-Examples include:

   - Tag placement
-    - Tag on Victim's person or immediate belongings.
-This attack vector allows an Attacker to track a Victim in a fine-grained way.
+    - Tag on Victim's person or immediate belongings: This attack vector allows an Attacker to track a Victim in a fine-grained way.
 It is also more likely that this attack would trigger an alert from the Tag.
-    - Tag(s) in proximity to Victim but not on their person (e.g. child's backpack, car).
-While this is a less fine-grained attack, it may also be less likely to be discovered by the Victim.
+    - Tag(s) in proximity to Victim but not on their person (e.g. child's backpack, car): While this is a less fine-grained attack, it may also be less likely to be discovered by the Victim.
 A child may not realize the significance of an alert or know how to check for a Tag.
 A parent may not think to scan for such a Tag, or may have more difficulty finding a Tag in a complex location such as a car.
-    - Tags nearby but not used for unwanted location tracking (e.g. false positives by companions or on transit).
-While this is not an attack vector in its own right, repeated false positives may discourage a Victim from treating alerts seriously.
+    - Tags nearby but not used for unwanted location tracking (e.g. false positives by companions or on transit): While this is not an attack vector in its own right, repeated false positives may discourage a Victim from treating alerts seriously.
-    - Multiple Tags using multiple types of placement.
-This attack vector may trick a Victim into believing that they have fully addressed the attack when they have not.
+    - Multiple Tags using multiple types of placement: This attack vector may trick a Victim into believing that they have fully addressed the attack when they have not.
 It also allows for a diversity of monitoring types (e.g. monitoring the Victim's precise location, monitoring a child's routine, monitoring car usage).

 ### Example scenarios with analyses

 The following scenarios are composite cases based upon reports from the field.
 They are intended to illustrate different angles of the problem.
-They are not only technological, but meant to provide realistic insights into the constraints of people being targeted through these Tags.
+They are not only technological, but meant to provide realistic insights into the constraints of people being targeted through Location-Tracking Tags.
 There is no identifying information for any real person contained within them.
 In accordance with research on [how designers understand personas](https://dl.acm.org/doi/10.1145/2207676.2208573), the characters are given non-human names without attributes such as gender or race.

 The analysis of each scenario provides an example usage of the modeling framework described above.
 It includes a tracking Tag usage element for illustrative purposes.
 However, as discussed previously, this element becomes more or less relevant depending on protocol evolution.
 Note that once a given Attacker persona has been modeled, it could be recombined with a different Victim persona, or vice versa, to model a different scenario.
 For example, a non-expert Victim persona could be combined with both non-expert and expert Attacker personas.

 #### Scenario 1